 |Black Rat Snakes:||12-20 eggs|

 |Smooth Green Snakes:||5 eggs x twice a season (average 10 in total)|

 1) Ball Pythons

 Ball pythons typically lay around 3 to 11 eggs at one time, depending on the snake’s size and health.
-The average clutch size is approximately six eggs, though rarely, owners report clutch sizes of 13 or more.
+The average clutch size is approximately 6 eggs, although some owners have reported clutch sizes of 13 or more.